wp-plugins/feenban/readme.txt

 Both of these are so easy to work around.
 The shadowbanned user can discover their status if they happen to switch from laptop to phone between browsing sessions.
 They'll then just make up a new alias and you're back to square one.

 == Screenshots ==

-1. Setting to shaddowban a user
+1. Setting to shadowban a user

 == Changelog ==